lauraxjin/TARIC-code/README.md

 ### Rel attribute values:
   *rule* : Applied to an anchor tag.
 A reference to a rule representation.

+  *rule-post* : Applied to an anchor tag.
+A reference to the rule-post FORM.

   *rule-all* : Applied to an anchor tag.
 A reference to a list representaiton fo all the rules in the system.

   *rule-search* : Applied to an anchor tag.
 A reference to rule-search FORM.